 To report or not to report near misses

-As a general rule, Bird’s Safety Triangle shows that for every fatal or serious injury, there will be reports of 10 serious accidents, 30 minor accidents and 600 near misses.
+As a general rule, Bird’s Safety Triangle shows that for every fatal or serious injury, there will be reports of 10 serious accidents, 30 minor accidents, and 600 near misses.
 In short: an increase of near-miss incidents indicates an increased severity of incidents when they happen.

 Depending on national laws, industry rules or company policies, these incidents, near misses included, need or do not need to be reported and investigated.

-To list some of the reasons to do so:
+Here are some reasons to do so:

-• The near miss could have been a result of an unsafe act or unsafe condition
+• The near-miss could have been a result of an unsafe act or unsafe condition.

 • It creates a culture that seeks to identify and control hazards and may reduce future risks.